jgeraigery/SpotlightHelp/SpotlightEnterprise/display_heatmap.md

 ![Low color]({{ "/imagesClient/icon_alarm_yellow.png" | prepend: site.baseurl }})  | Low | At least one low severity alarm is raised against this connection.
 No high or medium severity alarms are raised.
 ![Medium color]({{ "/imagesClient/icon_alarm_orange.png" | prepend: site.baseurl }})  | Medium | At least one medium severity alarm is raised against this connection.
 No high severity alarms are raised.
 ![High color]({{ "/imagesClient/icon_alarm_red.png" | prepend: site.baseurl }})  | High | At least one high severity alarm is raised against this connection.

+## Drilldown on a connection

+### Hover the mouse over a connection

+*  Show the full name of the connection
+*  Show the connection type (For example: SQL Server, Windows, Analysis Services, SQL Azure)
+*  Show the top 5 alarms currently raised against the connection
+*  If there are more than 5 alarms, list the remaining alarm counts of each severity

+### Click on a connection

+Open the Spotlight Overview page for the connection

 ## Configure